DateUtil.pm

 }

-# If called from a logger object, then simply discard
+# If called from an object, then simply discard

 shift;